rooseveltframework/roosevelt/README.md

 Roosevelt is a web framework for <a href='http://nodejs.org/'>Node.js</a> which uses <a href='https://github.com/kethinov/teddy'>teddy.js</a> for HTML templating.

-Built on <a href='http://expressjs.com/'>Express</a>, Roosevelt is designed to abstract all the crusty boilerplate necessary to build a typical Express app, sets sane defaults with mechanisms for override, and provides a uniform <a href='http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller'>MVC</a> structure for your app based on the Node.js <a href='http://nodejs.org/api/events.html'>EventEmitter</a>.
+Built on <a href='http://expressjs.com/'>Express</a>, Roosevelt is designed to abstract all the crusty boilerplate necessary to build a typical Express app, sets sane defaults with mechanisms for override, and provides a uniform <a href='http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller'>MVC</a> structure for your app based on <a href='http://nodejs.org/api/events.html'>EventEmitter</a>.

 Installation
 ===